 Every degree in Germany has a thesis semester in the end.
 The students can choose to write it by themselves, or with a company.
 In my case, I wrote it with a company because it was one of the ways to earn money as a student.
 Besides, it was more practical and I got my job offer in the same company after writing the thesis there.

-So, these were my experiences during my master study in Germany.
+So, these were my experiences during my master’s study in the German university.
 Keep in mind that these were my personal experiences.
 People may have other experiences based on their fields of study and the universities.
 I just wanted to share my insight with you how it was like for me during my study.

-Are you studying in Germany now?
-Or have you finished your study?
+Are you studying in a German university now?
+Or have you finished your study in Germany?
 Share your experience with me by leaving a comment below!